underworldcode/UWGeodynamics/docs/source/Manual.rst

 Kitematic_ is a program that provides a graphical user interface to the *docker* daemon and to Docker Hub.
-It is available on Linux, MacOSX and Windows.

-1. Download and Install Kitematic_
 The software is available for Windows, MacOsx and Linux.
 Be aware that on linux the installation may differ depending on the distribution you are running.

+1. Download and Install Kitematic_
 2. Open Kitematic and search for the **uwgeodynamics** image.
 3. Create a container by clicking on the create button.